Back to all stocks

 MARUTI

-• Debt-to-equity of 0.096 with a falling debt trend signals a near-debt-free balance sheet relative to sector peers, reducing solvency and interest-rate sensitivity.
+• Debt-to-equity of 0.096 is near-zero, with a falling debt trend over the review period — balance sheet leverage is minimal relative to Auto sector norms.

 Cons